traefik/traefik/docs/basics.md

 ### Servers

-Servers are simply defined using a `URL`.
+Servers are simply defined using a `url`.
 You can also apply a custom `weight` to each server (this will be used by load-balancing).

+!!! note
+    Paths in `url` are ignored.
+Use `Modifier` to specify paths instead.

 Here is an example of backends and servers definition: